 Financial details

-With a Dutch mortgage you can finance up to 100% of the market value of your home.
-However, bear in mind that you will need some additional budget to cover some of the non included costs:
+With a Dutch mortgage, you can finance up to 100% of the market value of your home.
+However, bear in mind that you will need around 6% of the purchase price to cover additional costs.

-To get a better idea of the requirements to getting a mortgage in the Netherlands, get in contact with us and we are happ to inform and help you.
+To get a better idea of the requirements for getting a mortgage in the Netherlands, please get in touch and we will be happy to help you.